 There is hope.

 I might have days that are very difficult, but I am still able to have a fulfilling life.
 I am married.
-We have two wonderful children.
+We have two wonderful children, with a 3rd on the way as of the time of my most recent edit to this post (Due January 2021!).
 I am able to blog part-time.
 I work out a few days a week.
 Also, I have close relationships with my family.

 Anxiety sucks, don’t get me wrong.
 It’s awful.
 But living with mental illness does not mean life is not, often, a beautiful thing.